micTrb/contract_tracker/README.md

 ###### `npm test`

-You should have installed all the devDependencies in order to use Mocha/Chai libraries The test will consider all the
+You should have installed all the devDependencies in order to use Mocha/Chai libraries The test will consider models validations and http requests.